This article originally appeared on VICE Romania.

 Toca requests permission to visit my uncle again—he's turned down again.
 He gets upset, argues, pressures.
-A good friend writes, as an informant, that he doesn't think Toca would remain in Germany if he'd visit: Because he'd miss the theatre in Romania too much, because it would be far harder for him to become a star over there, because he cares too much about his circle of friends and acquaintances to leave them.
+A good friend writes, as an informant, that he doesn't think Toca would remain in Germany if he'd visit: Because he'd miss the theater in Romania too much, because it would be far harder for him to become a star over there, because he cares too much about his circle of friends and acquaintances to leave them.
 The friend thinks he should be allowed to make the journey.
 The Romanian government says no.

 AND LIKE THAT, YOU CAN CLOSE AN INVESTIGATION OF YEARS

 There isn't much more to the file.
 At some point, a secret police officer suggests that they should cease investigating this director, because he seems to have cleaned up his act.
-Or maybe it dawns on someone that there isn't much damage a theatre director can do.
+Or maybe it dawns on someone that there isn't much damage a theater director can do.
 His plays are stuck here, between the borders of his country.
-Let Romanians watch them, hear some subversive messages and laugh.
+Let Romanians watch them, hear some subversive messages, and laugh.
 What difference do 400, 500, 5,000 people make?
 They can't go anywhere, can't tell anyone anyway.
 So what if he's being a bit subversive?
 What is he going to change with that attitude?
 Nothing.
 The investigation closes in the spring of 1987.

 I closed the files and returned them to the gentleman who brought them to me.
 He asked me if I wanted any photocopies.
 I didn't.
 My dad didn't want them either.
-I left the building and headed towards Unirii Square in the rain.
+I left the building and headed toward Unirii Square in the rain.

-I was left with Toca in 1987, seen through the eyes of informants like Bernardo, Georgescu, Valentina, Constantinescu and Iosif—people who thought that the regime would never fall and so they tried to build a life in it.
+I was left with Toca in 1987, seen through the eyes of informants like Bernardo, Georgescu, Valentina, Constantinescu, and Iosif—people who thought that the regime would never fall, and so they tried to build a life in it.

 They were wrong.